 With AI-based email marketing, MSPs will be able to drive cost as well as revenue improvements in their email campaigns by smarter optimization of the entire lifecycle, including batch personalization, multivariate testing, automating workflows, optimising content/subject line, optimising email send time and frequency and email deliverability.

 Social media marketing is the second most popular marketing channel among MSPs.
 It is also rated the most effective marketing channel, beating even email marketing and pay-per-click advertising.

 As the popularity of social media platforms continues to grow, a channel that was long viewed primarily as a B2C enabler has evolved into a platform for even businesses with complex and extended sales cycles to build, grow, engage with and convert their target audience.

 And it’s not just the old staple LinkedIn – there are multiple opportunities for B2B marketers and MSPs to leverage the power of social media to build brand awareness and drive traffic to and from other channels.
 In fact, one study found that Instagram delivered 20 times more engagement for B2B brands than LinkedIn.

 However, the value of social platforms is not just limited to retargeting opportunities – they can be used for strategic impact when used diligently, too.

-Over the past year, 72% of B2B marketers have spent more on paid social advertising than they have even on search engine marketing.
-Though of course organic social posts and paid social advertising are not exactly mutually exclusive options, it is important that MSPs take a data-driven approach to balancing the two in order to maximize ROI.
+Over the past year, B2B marketers spent more on paid social advertising than they have even on search engine marketing.
+Though of course organic social posts and paid social advertising are not exactly mutually exclusive options, it is important that MSPs take a data-driven approach to balancing the two in order to maximise ROI.